vishal-h/.net-sample/README.md

 * Install SQL Addon and go to the SQL Server add-on to specify `SampleEntities` as the alias.

-* Install SearchBox ElasticSearch Addon.
+* Install SearchBox ElasticSearch Addon ( Either create an index named "sample" from dashboard of SearchBox.io or click "Reindex All" to create initial index ).

 Deploy sample application and experience real time search.